FAQ

 • Outdoor or public intimacy and/or nudity

-What questions should I ask when interviewing potential Intimacy Professionals?
+What questions should directors and producers ask when interviewing potential intimacy professionals?

 1) What is your movement training or background?